PigeonF/containers/README.md

 # containers

-This repository provides [container image] builds of repositories that do not provide their own.
+This repository provides [container image] builds of repositories that do not provide their own, or slightly adjusted upstream images.
 The primary purpose is for use in [GitLab CI/CD], as well as for installation in other container images[^container-images-install].